Faith-Informed Therapy for Black Women

 I specialize in helping high-achieving Black women break free from burnout, perfectionism, and emotional isolation — especially those navigating the complicated intersection of faith, identity, and the pressure to hold it all together.

-Because I’ve lived it.
-I know what it’s like to carry the weight of being “the strong one,” to question your faith in silence, and to wonder if needing help means you’re doing something wrong.
+Here's why I'm passionate about this work: because I've lived it.
+I know what it's like to carry the weight of being "the strong one," to question your faith in silence, to wonder if needing help means you're doing something wrong — and to build a wall of self-sufficiency so high that asking for help stopped feeling like an option at all.

-It doesn’t.
-And I’m here to help you reclaim a version of healing, rest, and identity that honors your full humanity — not just what you've spent years giving away to everyone else.
+Needing help doesn't mean you're doing something wrong — and the wall you built to protect yourself doesn't have to stay this high forever.
+And I'm here to help you reclaim a version of healing, rest, and identity that honors your full humanity — not just what you've spent years giving away to everyone else.

 Book your session